jonnonz1/nz-statute-book/acts/public/2003/maori-television-service-te-aratuku-whakaata-irirangi-maori-act-2003.md

 (2) Subclause (1) also applies to money that the Service manages on behalf of a related entity of the Service.

 ### 33 Restrictions on borrowing
-The Service must not, without the prior written permission of the Minister of Finance and the chairperson of Te Pūtahi Paoho,—
+(1) The Service must not, without the prior written permission of the Minister of Finance and the chairperson of Te Pūtahi Paoho,—
   (a) borrow or contract to borrow from any person; or (b) amend the terms of any borrowing; or
   (c) acquire a derivative instrument; or
   (d) amend the terms of a derivative instrument; or (e) enter into or offer a guarantee; or
   (f) amend the terms of a guarantee.
+(2) However, the Service may, without the prior approval of the responsible Ministers or the chairperson of Te Pūtahi Paoho, borrow, and have borrowings in total of, an amount equivalent to no more than 5% of its net tangible assets.
+(3) In subclause (2), net tangible assets means total tangible assets less total liabilities measured in accordance with generally accepted accounting practice.

+**Contracting**

 ### 34 Method of contracting
 (1) A contract or other enforceable obligation may be entered into by the Service as provided in this clause.